APDevTeam/CustomWhiteList/README.md

 ### Things left to do before v1.0
 * Add capability to process multiple users at a time for check
-* Add UUID resolving option for add/remove/check/list
 * Add more sources for fetching UUIDs
 * Add sources for fetching usernames
+* Add UUID resolving option for list
 * Make commands async
 * Maybe add queue managing commands